 A human services minor is extremely useful for anyone planning to work with people in their career field.
 The minor, which includes 20 credit hours of classes, provides students the knowledge, values and skills to explore society's social problems and the intricate social welfare system designed to assist people in need.
 It also provides the student with an overview of human behavior, social problems and the development of American social welfare institutions.

 Honors in the Discipline

 The Department of Social Work participates in the College Honors in the Discipline Program.
-Social Work students who have achieved the required minimum 3.6 GPA in the major will be invited to participate during their junior year.
+Social Work students who have achieved the required minimum 3.6 GPA in the major will be invited to participate during spring of their junior year.